mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 Features
 ~~~~~~~~

+The Denon MC7000 is a professional DJ controller which has got 4-channel capability and dual USB connections.
+These two USB audio interfaces enable two DJs to play together.
+This controller includes Denon’s high build quality and superior 24-bit audio reproduction, makes this suited to both mobile and club DJs.

+The dual 6" platters have a touch-capacitive design with rotational LED displays.
+The MC7000 has exclusive and dedicated Key Matching and Changing controls that deliver an unprecedented ability to instantly and harmonically match musical keys.
+The unit’s comprehensive, multi-input mixer also provides access to line/phono inputs from both authentic analogue (vinyl) and digital sources.

 -  4-channel DJ controller with digital mixer
 -  Dual USB audio interfaces - connect 2 computers at once